hkashwinkashyap/hutchison_dogs_api_server/README.txt

     3. Launch the EC2 instance on AWS console.

-    4. To connect to the instance visa SSH, ssh -i "hutchison_challenge.pem" ec2-user@ec2-13-48-30-73.eu-north-1.compute.amazonaws.com
+    4. To connect to the instance via SSH, ssh -i "hutchison_challenge.pem" ec2-user@ec2-13-48-30-73.eu-north-1.compute.amazonaws.com

     4. To install java environment on the instance,